Emmotes/ic_spoilers/docs/hank.md

     "id": 2328,
     "flavour_text": "",
     "description": {
-        "desc": "Hank gains the Hunter role and Dragons become Hank's Favored Foe.
-Each non-boss area wave has a $(not_buffed amount___3)% chance to spawn a Dragon enemy.
-When a Dragon enemy is slain, Hank increases the effect of Stalwart Encouragement by $(not_buffed amount___2)%, stacking multiplicatively up to $max_stacks___2 times and reset when changing areas.
-Non-boss waves in boss areas always spawn a dragon, and when a dragon is slain in a boss area, it provides 5 stacks."
+        "desc": "Hank gains the Hunter role with Dragons as his Favored Foe.
+Non-boss waves spawn a Dragon $(not_buffed amount___3)% of the time.
+Stalwart Encouragement’s effect is increased by $(not_buffed amount___2)% for each Dragon defeated in the current area, stacking multiplicatively up to $max_stacks___2 times.
+In boss areas, non-boss waves always spawn a dragon, and defeated dragons provide 5 stacks."
     },
     "effect_keys": [
         {